By Grant Price, Product Manager, Chemtronics

 This is an optional step for no-clean braid, but still a good idea for densely populated or high voltage boards.
 It is absolutely required, regardless of the flux type, if you plan to follow your repair with conformal coating.

 12. Follow Our Recommended Desoldering Process for Best Results

-Lastly, we would like to end this post with the best practices of the
+Lastly, we would like to end this post with how to use desoldering wick.

 - Next, place your iron tip over the wick at 45 degrees and allow heat to transfer to the pad.
 Molten solder will absorb into the braid.